 Probably not.
-There are some rare exceptions when you can take the money out of the trust.
+There are rare exceptions when you can take the money out of the trust.

 Option 2 — Get Off Medicaid and Purchase Health Insurance

 If the settlement is large enough, you can decide to get off Medicaid and purchase health insurance.
-The cost of buying health insurance is probably around $1,000 plus per month.
+The cost of buying health insurance is probably around $1,000 or more per month.

 When your trust money runs out, you can reapply for Medicaid.

 Option 3 — Get Off Medicaid and Get a Job With Health Insurance Benefits